How Municipally Owned Electric Utilities Work For You

 Finance: Funded by utility revenues, not taxes

 Utility Proceeds: Proceeds stay in the community.
-A portion of MOU revenues support general municpal services like public safety, roads, parks, and libraries.
+A portion of MOU revenues supports general municipal services like public safety, roads, parks, and libraries.

 Customer Satisfaction: MOUs are consumer owned and thus have a consumer orientation.
 Local employees, not remote call centers, interface with customers.
 Customers can participate – local process, public meetings, etc.

-Reliability: System Average Interuption Frequency Index (SAIFI) is a 0.696 average of MOUs (per TPPA) in contrast to 1.071 average statewinde (per PUC).
+Reliability: System Average Interuption Frequency Index (SAIFI) is a 0.696 average of MOUs (per TPPA) in contrast to 1.071 average statewide (per PUC).

 Jobs and Economic Development: Municipally Owned Electric Utilities are significant employers in their communities – 7,044 employees.
 MOUs are well situated to support local economic development activities – a consolidated local approach with infrastructure deployment and rate policies that help retain and attract business.